 - Welding Specialist with Pipefitting: In 9.5 months, this program covers the basics of welding and advanced pipefitting techniques.

-- Welding Specialist: This 7-month program is designed to prepare you for entry level jobs in thin alloy, pipeline and structural welding.
+- Professional Welder: This 7-month program is designed to prepare you for entry level jobs in thin alloy, pipeline and structural welding.